fre5h/VichUploaderSerializationBundle/README.md

 Don't use the `@Fresh\VichSerializableField` on the field which also mapped with `@Vich\UploadableField`, this is a wrong use and will throw an exception!

-So the next example is the **incorrect** use of provided annotation!
+So the next example is the **incorrect** use of provided annotations!
+Don't do so!

 ```php
 <?php

 namespace AppBundle\Entity;

 use Doctrine\ORM\Mapping as ORM;